islomar/my-notes/README.md

 # Description
-Notes from my readings :-)
+Notes from my readings or courses :-)

+* [Practical Object-Oriented Design in Ruby] (./practical-object-oriented-design-in-ruby.md)